 Once the yoga session is done, you can explore the market while you’re already there.
 Watch free cooking demos and enjoy the live music.

 Tired of hiking?
 Try kayaking!
 The Great Calusa Blueway has almost 200 miles of kayaking trails that wrap around nearby islands.
 If you have your own kayak or canoe, this is a free attraction – otherwise, you can rent one.
 Kayaking in this natural wonder is an opportunity you won’t want to miss out on!

 Don’t let the name deceive you – this isn’t a factory!
 The Shell Factory is an entertainment district with museums, restaurants, and more.
 It’s free to window shop and explore, though you’ll have to pay to get into the nature park, mini golf course, and other activities.
 Take some Instagram-worthy photos at this beach-inspired fun zone!

 Finding free things to do in Fort Myers is not only smart but it’s easy.
 Make the most out of your vacation by visiting during the winter months, when the festivals listed here are running and the weather is cooler.
 It can be HOT here in Florida.

 Have you been to Fort Myers Florida?
-What are your favorite things to do in Fort Myers?
+What are your favorite free things to do in Ft Myers Florida?